ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 permalink: /jekyll-redirect/
 ---

 Jekyll redirection is of grave importance if you are migrating from different platforms like WordPress, Blogger or Tumblr to Jekyll.
-It helps in controlling crawl(by search engine bots) errors and thus not affecting the SEO.
+It helps in controlling crawl errors(by search engine bots) and thus not affecting the SEO.

 * Do not remove this line (it will not be displayed) {:toc}